masadshoaib/Android-Mobile-and-Web-App/README.md

 e.
 Displays new info to the user

 f.
 Is repeatable
 Allows user to repeatedly input without restarting the app.
-Here is an example of inputting Marty!

 ## 2. Implements a web application deployed to codespaces